Sanderson Driver Education Information

 Step 1: Email Driver's Education Completion Certificate and Proof of DMV appointment

-If your student’s license was revoked due to grades, they will need an appointment with the DMV for the last license level the student had earned (I.E., Teen Driver Level 1, Level 2 or Level 3).
+If the student’s license was revoked due to grades, they will need an appointment with the DMV for the last license level the student had earned (I.E., Teen Driver Level 1, Level 2 or Level 3).
 DO NOT BOOK an appointment for “Driver license renewal/replacement”.

 Step 2: Appointment to pick up the DEC

-The student's parent/guardian must come to SHS to complete and sign the Driving Eligibility Certificate.
-The student does not need to come.
+The student's parent/guardian, or the student, must come to SHS to pick up the Driving Eligibility Certificate.

 Bring the following documents to the appointment: